datalad/datalad-next/README.md

 - A user-facing `credentials` command to set, remove, and query credentials.
-- The `create-sibling-...` commands for the platforms GitHub, GIN, GOGS, Gitea are equipped with improved credential handling that, for example, only stores entered credentials after they were confirmed working, or auto-selects the most recently used, matching credentials, when none are specified.
+- The `create-sibling-...` commands for the platforms GitHub, GIN, GOGS, Gitea are equipped with improved credential handling that, for example, only stores entered credentials after they were confirmed to work, or auto-selects the most recently used, matching credentials, when none are specified.
 - A `create-sibling-webdav` command for hosting datasets on a WebDAV server via a sibling tandem for Git history and file storage.
 Datasets hosted on WebDAV